-- considered as the 77th Secretary of the United States Navy. - 2 To uphold the sacred honor of those who have gone before me, - 3 whether Petty Officer Dorrie Miller at Pearl Harbor or - 4 Corporal Jason Dunham in Iraq.
-I thank the President for - 5 his trust and confidence in me.
+considered as the 77th Secretary of the United States Navy.
+To uphold the sacred honor of those who have gone before me, whether Petty Officer Dorrie Miller at Pearl Harbor or Corporal Jason Dunham in Iraq.
+I thank the President for his trust and confidence in me.

-6 As a child of the Midwest, I was taught to be frank,

-7 diplomatic of course as is required of an admiral and

-8 ambassador, but direct.
-It saddens me to say that the

-9 Department of the Navy is in rough waters due to many

-10 factors, but primarily the failure of leadership.
-Whether

-11 Glen Marine defense, the ship collisions in 2017, judicial missteps, or the crisis recently aboard USS Roosevelt, they are all indicative of a breakdown in the trust of those

-14 leading the service.
+6 As a child of the Midwest, I was taught to be frank, 7 diplomatic of course as is required of an admiral and 8 ambassador, but direct.
+It saddens me to say that the 9 Department of the Navy is in rough waters due to many factors, but primarily the failure of leadership.
+Whether 10 Glen Marine defense, the ship collisions in 2017, judicial 11 12 missteps, or the crisis recently aboard USS Roosevelt, they are all indicative of a breakdown in the trust of those 13 14 leading the service.

 Sadly, I have witnessed this type of crisis before.
-In

-16 1989, I was aboard the aircraft carrier, USS America,

-sailing alongside the battleship Iowa when an explosion

-18 killed 47 sailors.
-That was followed shortly thereafter by the Navy.
-However, they taught me two things: one, the
+15 In 16 1989, I was aboard the aircraft carrier, USS America, 17 sailing alongside the battleship Iowa when an explosion 18 killed 47 sailors.
+That was followed shortly thereafter by 19 the scandal at Tailhook.
+These were some very dark days for 20 the Navy.
+However, they taught me two things: one, the 21 Department is resilient; and two, it all starts with 22 culture.

-19 the scandal at Tailhook.
-These were some very dark days for

-Department is resilient; and two, it all starts with

-22 culture.

 I have learned this repeatedly in my career.

-24 Successful organizations have a strong culture which always aforementioned events of the early 1900s, a proud heritage of service and pride which the Department emphasized then for inspiration and affirmation and, if confirmed, will again.
+Successful organizations have a strong culture which always starts with leadership and, as I witnessed following the

+Alderson Court Reporting A Trustpoint Company aforementioned events of the early 1900s, a proud heritage of service and pride which the Department emphasized then for inspiration and affirmation and, if confirmed, will again.